claudiadast/psychcore-test/docs/getting-started.rst

 Next Steps
 ----------

-You're almost ready to run the pipeline - next you'll need to configure it with your run specifications.
+You are almost ready to run the pipeline - next you will need to configure it with your run specifications.
 Please see :ref:`runyaml` to continue.